top of page

 Adyson with ZFK Masinac Trace (Photo courtesy of Adyson Willett)

 What was your first game like?
-Were you nervous?
-Did you experience a lot of adrenaline?
 How did it feel to walk out on the field for the first time as a professional player?

 Because I was recruited mid-season, I didn’t get to play with Xolos in preseason and only had two weeks of practice before I played for the first time.
 I was still adjusting to the style of play, a new country, a different language, etc... so I didn’t feel 100% prepared going into my first game.
 Because of this, I was definitely nervous because I wanted to prove myself and didn’t want to mess up.